newrelic/insights-about-pagerduty/README.md

  * INSIGHTS_EVENT_URL: The URL to send Insights events to.
 Formed like `https://insights.newrelic.com/beta_api/accounts/<your account id>/events`.

 ###Optional environment variables:
  * FETCH_INCIDENTS_SINCE: The number of seconds to look in the past for pagerduty incidents.
 Defaults to 10 minutes.
 Set this to your run interval for the script.
-NB: The code makes no attempt to prevent duplicate entries in Insights, so make sure this lines up.
+You may set this to be wider when running manually to backfill events, but note that Insights only allows backdated events up to 24 hours old.
+NB: The code makes no attempt to prevent duplicate entries in Insights, so be careful when experimenting.

 ###Command line:
 ```bash